-The Budget Committee received the proposed budget April 29, 2019.
-The committee held public meetings on May 7th and May 8th, with City staff making presentations and addressing questions.
+The Budget Committee will receive the proposed budget April 29, 2019.
+The committee will hold public meetings on May 7th, 8th, and possibly 9th with City staff making presentations and addressing questions.
 The public meetings provide an opportunity for public testimony.
-The Budget Committee approved the budget on May 8, 2019, and forwarded it to the City Council for adoption consideration.
+The Budget Committee will then approve the budget with any changes made and forward it to the City Council for adoption.

-The City Council held a public hearing on the approved budget June 3, 2019.
-After the public hearing the Council reviewed and considered adoption of the approved budget, levying of property taxes, and establishment of budget appropriations.
-The City Council adopted the budget on June 3, 2019.
-They also approved fee adjustments that were included in the adopted budget for fiscal year 2019-21.
+The City Council will hold a public hearing on the approved budget June 3, 2019.
+After the public hearing the Council will consider adoption of the approved budget, with any changes, levy property taxes, and establish budget appropriations.
+The City Council will also consider for adoption any changes to the City's fees and charges consistent with changes included in the adopted budget for fiscal year 2019-21.